jtheriault/code-copter/README.md

 ## Configuration

-Code-Copter accepts configuration choosing analyzers, choosing a reporter and excluding files and folders from analysis.
+You can configure how Code-Copter handles its analysis and reporting through its *configure* method.
+It takes an object parameter which can override the default behavior.

-By default, the entire configuration object equals:
+By default, the configuration object equals:

     {
         analyzers: {